svdhoog/ETACE/doc/parameters.rst

 *Note:* The key name to the input files should correspond to the Agent-type (i.e. Bank, Eurostat, Firm etc.)

 Similarly, the output path::
+    # for absolute path use:
     output_path: '/path/to/Etace/results'

+    # for relative path use:
+    output_path: 'results'

 **Plot-key (i.e.** ``plot1`` **) :** Specify a key for the plot (mainly to keep track of the plot-number for other configuration files).
 Can be any string.